bosonprotocol/BPIPs/content/BPIP-3.md

      * causing the token range to be reserved, but only pre-minting
      * a certain amount monthly.
      *
-     * Caller must be contract owner (seller operator address).
+     * Caller must be contract owner (seller assistant address).
      *
      * Reverts if:
      * - Offer id is not associated with a range